Skip to Main Content

 Inclusion/Exclusion Criteria

-If you are ever asked to record inclusion and exclusion criteria for a research assignment, then remember that inclusion criteria are everything that must be present in an article to make it eligible for inclusion as part of your research.
+If you are ever asked to record inclusion and exclusion criteria for a research assignment, then remember that inclusion criteria mean everything that must be present in an article to make it eligible for inclusion as part of your research.
 Exclusion criteria are the elements in an article that disqualify it from being included as part of your search.

 Inclusion and exclusion criteria are criteria that you personally decide on and set before you begin to search.
 They will often overlap with search limits – for example, you can choose to exclude any articles that are older than five years, and you can also easily limit your search results in a database to only articles that were published in the last five years.